 An example of 401(k) education best practice

 Want to see a well-tested and optimized 401(k) and 403(b) employee comms strategy?
 Here at ForUsAll, this is our primary focus.
-Click below to see how our robo-advisor DAVE guides employees through the process of enrollment based on their individual feedback.

 As you can see, the employee gets the information needed to make each decision but is not overwhelmed with information.
 We use behavioral science to the plan’s advantage by telling participants they are already a member of the plan.
 That means if they opt out they are losing something, a behavior humans typically avoid (loss aversion).

 We also let them know that the default savings rate of 6% is a basic starting point – not the recommended savings level.
 In fact, we remind tell them 6% is below the average savings rate (leveraging a behavioral concept called “social proof”).

 And best of all, employees can boost their contributions by merely pushing a button.
 This approach overcomes the tendency to avoid taking action when overwhelmed with information, or forcing them to make several decisions in unfamiliar territory.